 Our site policies help us maintain a website that is secure, functional, and accessible.
 Each of the site policies below apply to all areas of CIA.gov.

 At the Central Intelligence Agency (CIA), we’re committed to protecting your privacy and civil liberties.
 We will not collect personal information about you unless you choose to provide that information to us.

-To learn more about the CIA's procedures for protecting Americans’ personal information, including extensive explanation of the authorizations and limitations regarding such information, visit our Office of Privacy and Civil Liberties (OPCL) page.
+To learn more about our procedures for protecting Americans’ personal information, including an explanation of the authorizations and limitations regarding such information, visit the Office of Privacy and Civil Liberties page.

 This gathering and storing of information is separate from the activity described as monitoring in our Security Notice.

 Information gathered automatically is used for, among other things, site management, compiling reports of usage statistics, and, in the case of suspected unauthorized activity, for law enforcement and possible criminal prosecution, such as cyber crimes.

 Information about your visit that is automatically collected and stored may include: